juansvisbal/example-design-system-docs/README.md

 > Not ready for production

 Our Design System houses guidelines, reusable UI components, and other resources we use to create our apps and in-house websites.
 It is flexible and always evolving to serve the best experience for every situation.

 Using this system  help us make work more efficient, and our products more consistent, while still looking, feeling, and sounding uniquely Pasilobus.

-You can help us improve the system and ensure it remains current and relevant.
+We adopt the Atomic Design visual design system, architect with ITCSS, and build with BEM and OOCSS techniques, using SCSS and PostCSS running on Webpack.